qjk5736/example_codes/README.md

 	A basic doubly linked list template with a reverse function and some exception handling.
 Build from command line.

+## matrix_multiply

+	The code in multipy_row_major_vectors.cpp performs the
+	mulitplication of arbitrarily sized matrices represented
+	as row major vectors.
+The multiplication is timed using chrono.

 ## views_and_Fibonacci